cyverse/irods-adm/coding-standards-bash.md

-__TODO proof read in a browser.__
 # CyVerse Coding Standards for Bash

-This document is intended to guide the development of Bash scripts by providing coding standards.
-Having a coding standard means that code changes involving similar numbers of lines will likely take similar effort.
-This enables logical LOC counts to be used when planning.
+This document provides coding standards for developing Bash scripts.
+Along with allowing maintainers to concentrate on the meaning of coding, following a coding standard improves a developer's ability to estimate the amount of effort a script will take create.
+Code changes involving similar numbers of lines will likely take similar effort.
+This enables a developer to use logical LOC (lines of code) counts of past scripts to estimate the amount of time it will take to create a new script.

+__TODO proof read below in a browser.__

 When writing code, besides being logically correct, __the most important standard is clarity.__ The code should be as easy to understand as reasonably possible.
 If following any of the other standards